How to Get Rid of Voles and Repair Your Lawn

 So, you’ve surveyed the damage, and it’s voles.
 If it’s a small population, you may be able to handle it yourself.
 If you want to protect your lawn from further damage, it’s time to evict those unwanted squatters.
 The usual control methods are repellents, trapping, or baiting.

-Spray around areas attractive to voles like your garden, their holes, or any brush piles.
+Spray this vole treatment around areas attractive to voles, like your garden, their holes, or any brush piles.
 Reapply twice per week or after it rains.

-Castor oil repellent: Pour 6 ounces of 100 percent castor oil and 2 tablespoons of dish soap into 1 gallon of water.
+• Castor oil repellent: To create a homemade vole repellent, pour 6 ounces of 100 percent castor oil and 2 tablespoons of dish soap into 1 gallon of water.
 Mix well.
 Pour one ounce of this mixture into a gallon of water.
-Then thoroughly water the area you want to protect.
+Then, thoroughly water the area you want to protect.

-Live traps: There are humane, cage-like live traps that won’t kill voles but allow you to relocate them to another location.
+• Live traps: If you are looking for a humane vole removal alternative, opt for live traps.
+These cage-like traps won’t kill voles but allow you to relocate them to another location.

-Kill traps: Traditional mouse traps also work if you’re not uncomfortable with dead rodents.
+• Kill traps: If you’re not uncomfortable with dead rodents and want to know how to kill voles, traditional mouse traps also work.
 “Snap-trapping, as it’s known, is best for small areas,” says Sanchez.
 With a relatively small lawn, a quarter-acre to a half-acre or so, trapping can be effective.

-Traps are inexpensive and effective but don’t work for large vole infestations.
+Traps are inexpensive and effective to kill voles but don’t work for large infestations.
 Sanchez notes, “The larger the area, the less feasible snap-trapping becomes.”
 It comes down to how much time people can afford to invest in the effort.

 Bait stations allow the voles to feed on treated bait for about two weeks, eventually killing them.
 You can buy these stations at your local hardware store, online or make your own.